Beta8397/virtual_robot/README.md

   1. A HardwareMap object, which in turn provides access to the DCMotor objects, the gyro sensor, distance sensors, the servo, and the color sensor;
-  2. Two GamePads(actual hardware gamepads);
+  2. Two GamePads(actual hardware gamepads, though there is an option to use a "virtual gamepad -- see Log of Changes below");
   3. A Telemetry object.

 An approximation of the FTC SDK's ElapsedTime class is provided in the time package.

-Several example OpModes are provided in the org.firstinspires.ftc.teamcode package, and are already registered in the opModeList.OpModes class.
+Several example OpModes are provided in the org.firstinspires.ftc.teamcode package.

 Some recent changes have simplified the process of creating new robot configurations (see  Log of Changes below).